vivaria/edisonrul.ing/README.md

     *   VS. "Skill Drain": equipped Monsters are destroyed when "Relinquished" loses the effect that allows it to be equipped with a monster, and its ATK/DEF are returned to normal.
 *   The (2) Continuous Effect does not activate.
     *   This effect only applies while a monster is equipped by the (1) effect.
-    *   "Shield & Sword" has no effect because "Relinquished's" original ATK/DEF are both zero.
+    *   "Shield & Sword" has no effect because "Relinquished"'s original ATK/DEF are both zero.
 *   The (3) Continuous Effect applies while "Relinquished" is equipped with a monster by the (1) effect.
     *   It applies in Substep 5 - After Damage Calculation before any chain is built.
     *   This can occur when “Relinquished” battles another Attack Position Monster, or when it attacks a Defense Position monster with DEF higher than its current ATK.